v0.2.0 · Mac & Windows · MIT license

 No cable.

-PocketPane mirrors and controls your Android phone straight from your Mac over Wi-Fi — screen, audio, clipboard, files.
+PocketPane mirrors and controls your Android phone straight from your Mac or Windows PC over Wi-Fi — screen, audio, clipboard, files.
 No terminal, no account, no cloud.
 Just you, your phone and your network.

 0